 New Zealand mudsnails are attacking the Kelsey Creek watershed.
 These invasive snails may be tiny, but they reproduce at anything but a snail’s pace, spreading rapidly by cloning and damaging habitat as they spread.
 The snails have little nutritional value and crowd out native invertebrates that fish and other aquatic life eat.

-- Learn more about New Zealand Mudsnails and how they arrived in Bellevue through this Story Map.
+- Learn more about New Zealand mudsnails and how they arrived in Bellevue through a story map.

 - The mudsnail map shows where the snails have been observed and their infestation levels.

 Help prevent the spread of snails

 New Zealand mudsnails can hitch a ride on boots, clothes, animal fur and fishing gear, and be carried by streams and stormwater to new locations.
 The mudsnails are tiny and easily mistaken for a small pebble.
 Once established, there is no way to control these fast-growing snails.
 That’s the bad news.
 The good news is that residents can help prevent their spread.